AppsFlyerSDK/AppsFlyerFramework/README.md

 $ carthage bootstrap
 ```

-**Note :**
+**Note:**
 Old URI referencing `Carthage.json` is deprecated.
-If you use it please update your Cartfife to the new one to ease dependecy management.
+If you use it please update your Cartfile to the new one to ease dependency management.